zhanglue/httpServer/README.md

 ### General
 It is used to set a HTTP server, while set response data manually.
+(Compitable with both python2/3)

 ### Usage
 ```